Have you ever felt great, had a brief chat with someone, and then your emotions suddenly came crashing down? It may not be on you.

 Selma arrived at home after a doctor’s appointment.
 She was extremely happy to know about her pregnancy; now she is an expectant mother!

-The first person who come to Selma’s mind in such moments of excitement is her old friend Fatimah.
-She picks the phone quickly and calls her friend.
+The first person who came to Selma’s mind in such moments of excitement is her old friend Fatimah.
+She picks up the phone quickly and calls her friend.

-“I’m really happy for you Selma, but I have to warn you, being a mother is not that easy.
-Kids will consume your time and effort to the most.
-There would be days when you can’t find just one hour to spend with your husband or even on your own.
-Try to enjoy your life as much as you can before the baby arrives because you won’t have this precious chance again.”
+There would be days when you couldn’t find just one hour to spend with your husband or even on your own.
+Try to enjoy your life as much as you can before the baby arrives because you won’t have this precious chance again.

 Selma thanks her friend for the advice and ends the call.
 She is still happy, but not like before.